 Support for the private sector

 The investment climate in Haiti is hampered by a number of challenges including business environment, land availability and ownership rights, access to basic infrastructure, logistic and financial services, and access to skills.

 IFC’s strategy in Haiti is twofold:

-Creating immediate jobs, access to basic infrastructure, and income opportunities by making catalytic investments that demonstrate to others that Haiti is open for business despite remaining challenges
+- Creating immediate jobs, access to basic infrastructure, and income opportunities by making catalytic investments despite remaining challenges;

-IFC’s combined investment and advisory projects are helping create 5,000 new jobs and safeguard 5,000 existing jobs.
+IFC’s portfolio amounts to $78 million, including $26 million mobilized from other partners.
+IFC’s combined investment and advisory projects in Haiti have helped create 5,000 new jobs and safeguard 5,000 existing jobs.